xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Execute Scenarios/dynamic-test-suite.md

       > If you uncheck the test case while editing the tag, the edited tag will be removed completely from the test case.
       > In the above example, when changing the tag name from `Dashboard` to `Calculator`, if you uncheck the **Test case 01** test case, there will be no tags named `Dashboard` or `Calculator` in this test case.

-### Catergorize test cases from test case view
+### Categorize test cases from test case view

 You can also add tags directly to a test case.
 To do so, open the desired test case.
 Click **Add new tag** in the test case header, then manually input the tag name or select an existing tag in the dropdown list.

    > Notices:
    >
-   > A tag can be reused across test cases but you can not have a duplicated tag in a test case.
+   > A tag can be reused across test cases, but you can not have a duplicated tag in a test case.

    <img src="https://github.com/katalon-studio/docs-images/raw/b8e6cfa9512728f2d1c7b99e7336bafe19089a20/katalon-recorder/docs/dynamic-test-suite/KR-DYNAMIC-Add-new-tags-from-test-case%202.png" width="70%" alt="Add tags from test case view">

-### Catergorize test cases from the Workspace sidebar
+### Categorize test cases from the Workspace sidebar

 To quickly add new tags from the **Workspace** sidebar, click **Tags** <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-recorder/docs/dynamic-test-suite/KR-DYNAMIC-Tag-icon.png" width="1.8%" alt="Tag icon">.
 A pop-up **Tag this test case** dialog allows you to manually input the tag name or select an existing tag in the dropdown list.